Frequently Asked Questions

 I live on campus in a residence hall.
 Why do I have to carry a meal plan?

 Having meals prepared for you allows you to focus on your education instead of trying to figure out what (or how!!) to cook for dinner.
-All freshman who are under the age of 20 or have completed less than 20 credit hours are required to have a full Traditional (19 meals per week) Meal Plan.
-Once you reach either of the two criteria mentioned above, you are eligible to reduce to one of the lower Traditional meal plans. (see next question)
+All freshman who are under the age of 20 or have completed less than 20 credit hours are required to have an On Campus Meal Plan*.
+Once you reach either of the two criteria mentioned above, you are eligible to reduce to one of the lower On Campus Meal Plans. (see next question)

 I’m either eligible to reduce my meal plan or live off campus… which meal plan should I choose?